projectdiscovery/nuclei/README.md

-   -se, -sarif-export string     file to export results in SARIF format -je, -json-export string      file to export results in JSON format -jle, -jsonl-export string    file to export results in JSONL(ine) format
+   -se, -sarif-export string     file to export results in SARIF format -je, -json-export string      file to export results in JSON format -jle, -jsonl-export string    file to export results in JSONL(ine) format -mg, -mongo-export string     the collection into which export the results to MongoDB (requires `MONGO_CONNECTION_STRING` env variable)

 CONFIGURATIONS:
    -config string                        path to the nuclei configuration file